Kulintang: Casting

 Kulintang gongs are made using the cire perdue method, a lost-wax process used for casting the individual gongs.
 The first phase is the creation of wax molds of the gongs.
 In the past, before the availability of standardized wax sheets made specifically for foundry use, the molds were made out of either beeswax (talo) or candle wax (kandilà).
 The wax mold is covered with a special mixture of finely powdered coal/mud, which is applied on the wax surface using a brush.

 The layers are then left to dry under the sun, after which the entire mold is heated in a furnace to melt away the wax and hardening the coal/mud mixture, leaving behind a hollowed shell.
 With this hardened mold, molten bronze is poured down the mold's mouth cavity, cooled to a certain degree, then the coal/mud is broken apart, revealing a new gong.
 The gong is then refined, cleaned, and properly identified by the blacksmith (pandáy).
 Finally, the gongs are refined using the tongkol process, tuning these either by hammering the boss from the inside to slightly raise its pitch, or by hammering the boss from the outside to lower the pitch.
 The correct tuning is found by ear, with players striking a sequence of gongs, looking for a melodic contour they are familiar with.

 Tuning

 Unlike westernized instrumentation, there is no set tuning for kulintang sets throughout the Philippines.
 Great variation exist between each set due to differences in make, size and shape, alloy used giving each kulintang set a unique pitch level, intervals and timbre.
 Though the tuning varies greatly, there does exist some uniformity to contour when same melody heard on different kulintang sets.
 This common counter results in similar interval relationships of more or less equidistant steps between each of the gongs.
+This tuning system, not based upon equal temperament or upon a system of standard pitches but on a similar/certain pattern of large and small intervals, could also be found among the gamelan orchestras of western Indonesia.
 In fact, though the Maguindanao, Maranao and Tausug artists technically have no concept of scale (because emphasis placed on the concept of “rhythmic modes”), the Pelog and Slendro scales of Java were found to be most satisfactory to their own varying pentatonic/heptatonic scales.